VLety/fastApiProject/README.md

 > Save: Ctrl+o, Exit: Ctrl+x

 > [!TIP]
-> Default password requirements (can change the requirements in the schemas.json file): minimum password length is 8 characters - maximum password length is 16 characters.
+> Default password requirements (can be changed in the schemas.json file): minimum password length is 8 characters - maximum password length is 16 characters.
 At least one uppercase and one lowercase letter, one number and one special character.

 Update new passwords in database<br />
 > Activate project's VENV